Matcha cultivars

 Character: Standard cultivar, good balance of bitterness and umami

-Ideal for: Everyday use, Matcha beginners, Matcha latte
+Ideal for: everyday use, matcha beginners, matcha latte

-4. Yutakamidori – The Strong One
+4. Yutakamidori – The Powerful One

 Taste: spicy, full-bodied, with a subtle bitterness